LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ### 3. A few friends suggest that they should make cloth masks for patients to wear when she is counselling them.
 What advice would you give them?

-A simple cloth face mask can be made from 3 layers of cotton material such as an old sheet or pillowcase.
+A simple cloth face mask can be made from three layers of cotton material such as an old sheet or pillowcase.
 The mask must be wide enough to cover both the nose and the chin.
 Either material straps or elastic bands can be used to fasten the mask around the face.

 ### 4. How should a mask be used?